paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsecs. (a), (g)(4)(D)(ii), and (j)(4)(D)(ii), was in the original “this title”.
+This chapter, referred to in subsecs. (a), (g)(4)(D)(ii), and (i)(4)(D)(ii), was in the original “this title”.
 See References in Text note set out under [section 78a of this title](./chapter-2b-securities-exchanges.md#section-78a).

-The Dodd-Frank Wall Street Reform and Consumer Protection Act, referred to in subsec. (k), is Pub.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act, referred to in subsec. (j), is Pub.
 L. 111–203, July 21, 2010, 124 Stat.
 1376, which enacted chapter 53 (§ 5301 et seq.) of Title 12, Banks and Banking, and chapters 108 (§ 8201 et seq.) and 109 (§ 8301 et seq.) of this title, and enacted, amended, and repealed numerous other sections and notes in the Code.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5301&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsecs. (i) to (k).
+Pub.
+L. 119–21 redesignated subsecs. (j) and (k) as (i) and (j), respectively, and struck out former subsec. (i) which related to the establishment of the Securities and Exchange Commission Reserve Fund and amounts therein.

 2022—Subsec. (k).
 Pub.
 L. 117–263 added subsec. (k).

 2018—Subsec. (j)(4)(C), (6)(B)(iii).
 Pub.
 L. 115–141 substituted “minority-owned small businesses, women-owned small businesses, and small businesses affected by hurricanes or other natural disasters” for “minority-owned and women-owned small businesses”.